-Kanban boards are usually comprised of 3 main sections – Backlog, Work In Progress, and Done.
+Kanban boards usually comprise 3 main sections – Backlog, Work In Progress, and Done.
 The teams often expand these sections with additional columns to clearly represent all the process steps.
 ‘Backlog section’ holds planned and prioritized tasks.
 This Kanban board section usually has separate columns for different levels of prioritized tasks.
-The ‘Work In Progress’ section holds tasks that the team is working on.
+The ‘Work In Progress’ section holds tasks the team is working on.
 You will recognize this Kanban board section as it will have the most columns listing out the team’s process.
 And ‘Done’ section holds the completed tasks.

 Kanban lets the teams decide if they want to use prioritization.
-Most teams that prioritize tasks, do so with the priority columns in the Kanban board backlog.
+Most teams prioritize tasks with the priority columns in the Kanban board backlog.

 Lastly, teams manage the amount of work that is being done with WIP limits.
 Team members cannot start working on more tasks than the WIP limit on the Kanban board states.

 Keep reading for more Kanban terms, or scroll down for a downloadable one-page Kanban sheet.

 Feeling lost with some terms used in Kanban?
-The following section explains Kanban’s unique terms and what they relate to on the daily basis.
+The following section explains Kanban’s unique terms and what they relate to on a daily basis.
 Read through and be confident the next time your team is discussing Kanban board WIP limits, planning triggers, and more.

 Kanban Planning Trigger

 Planning Trigger alarms the team when it is time to arrange a planning session.
-It goes off as there is a certain number of tasks left in the Kanban board backlog and makes sure the team plans new tasks before the old ones run out.
+It goes off as a certain number of tasks are left in the Kanban board backlog and makes sure the team plans new tasks before the old ones run out.

-Kanban teams use the term Bottleneck to describe a Kanban task or another obstacle that prevents them from making further progress on the Kanban board.
+Kanban teams use the term Bottleneck to describe a Kanban task or another obstacle preventing them from progressing further on the Kanban board.
 The team then focuses on removing the Bottleneck to resume working as usual.

 One of the two metrics used by Kanban practitioners, Lead Time describes the total time from the initial customer request to the final product delivery.